How would you describe California Out of the Box?

 What type of learning styles is it appropriate for?

-This curriculum is made for visual and non-traditional learners.
+This curriculum is ideal for visual and non-traditional learners.
 It invites quick thinking and tying together various cross-unit information.

 Is it common core?